-The routine urinalysis is a quick and relatively inexpensive test which can be readily performed in a modest clinical laboratory.
+The routine urinalysis is a quick and relatively inexpensive test which can be readily performed in most practices.
 The results are useful in a variety of situations and are not limited to those directly involving the urinary tract.
 Routine urinalysis is an essential part of the diagnostic evaluation of sick patients and the results should be interpreted along with the results of a chemistry panel.
 Ideally, urine should always be collected at the same time as blood for hematology and clinical chemistry and before any treatment (including intravenous fluids) is administered.
 Complete interpretation of results of chemistry panels cannot be performed without concurrent knowledge of the urinalysis, particularly if there are abnormalities in renal (e.g. urea nitrogen and creatinine) or acid-base parameters on the chemistry panel.
 Similarly, interpretation of some abnormalities in urine (e.g. glucosuria, ketonuria) is facilitated by concurrent knowledge of chemistry results.
 The analyzer used at Cornell University is the CLINITEK Advantus Urine Chemistry Analyzer.

 Required equipment and materials include:

 - multiple reagent dipsticks

 Urine should be examined as soon as possible after collection, because artifacts will occur in the urine over time (cells lyse, crystals form in vitro).
 If a delay is anticipated before analysis, the urine should be refrigerated.
 Refrigerated urine should always be brought to room temperature before testing.